 Dichotomous thinking, commonly referred to as “black and white” thinking, involves labeling foods as “good” or “bad.”
 This is something we want to avoid doing as the guilt associated with consuming “bad” foods or “cheating” can affect our relationship with food in a very negative way.
 Moderate enjoyment of foods and treats that bring you comfort will not affect your overall picture of health.
 A healthy approach to eating should be centered around eating to satisfaction (not fullness), focusing on flavor, and following a mindful eating pattern rather than focusing on weight.

 Don’t Go It Alone

 Wellness goals come in many forms.
 Whether you’re looking to lose weight, lower cholesterol, consume less added sugar, or want to eat more fruits and veggies, any type of lifestyle change can be somewhat daunting.
 The key is to not go it alone.
 Find a support group or seek the help of a professional nutrition coach.
-I’d encourage anyone that is about to embark on a new health mission to meet with me for a free nutrition consultation.
+We’d encourage anyone that is about to embark on a new health mission to meet with one of our nutrition coaches for a free nutrition consultation.
 We’ll discuss your wellness goals and create a realistic course of action.Schedule a Nutrition Consultation

-Written by Sarah Brunner, RDN, CD; Elite Sports Clubs Registered Dietitian
+Written by Sarah Brunner, RDN, CD; former Elite Sports Clubs Registered Dietitian

 Sarah is certified in food allergies/intolerances and nutritional counseling, Academy of Nutrition and Dietetics; has a certificate in Dietetics from Mount Mary University; and a BA in Education and Mathematics from the University of Wisconsin – La Crosse.